The Council of American Master Mariners, Inc.

 Lalonde Spirit of the Seas Award - Nominations

 Nominations for the Lalonde “Spirit of the Seas” award open in September and is awarded at the National Annual General Meeting the following spring.

 The Lalonde “Spirit of the Seas” Award is the Council’s most distinguished honor.
-The award is made annually or as deemed appropriate by an Awards Committee comprised of the National’s five Regional Vice Presidents and Ex-Officio National President.
+The award is made annually or as deemed appropriate by an Awards Committee comprised of the National’s Vice Presidents and Ex-Officio National President.